EduardSchwarzkopf/personal-blog/_posts/how_to_setup_nodejs_with_plesk.md

 I wrote my blog in NextJs, so when it was ready to be put online, some questions came up first, such as where to host the project and how to get the app running.

 The choices were Vercel or my own server.
 I first tried to install it on my server, but it didn't work right away.
 For this reason, I then tried hosting at Vercel.
 The setup here was super easy and after setting the DNS correctly, my blog was online under the correct domain after a short time.
 Unfortunately, as I am, I couldn't let it go though and absolutely had to get the app running on my server as well.
-My stubbornness wins there unfortunately far too often.
+I'm just stubborn.
 In the end I also have complete data control, but that's also just a good excuse for all the time I spent on the successful setup.
 You're probably here for the same reason, so I'm going to try to make this easier for you with this article.
 Let's get started.

 ## Getting started